HBandSDK/Android_Ble_SDK/README_EN.md

     3.7 synchronization the personal information：syncPersonInfo()
     3.8 other data interaction operation

-    remarks 1：
+    Remarks 1：
-    in order to avoid memory leak, please cautiously use context object, and we recommend to use getApplicationContext() such as: example to obtain VPOperateManager object：VPOperateManager.getMangerInstance(getApplicationContext())；
+    In order to avoid memory leak, please cautiously use context object, and we recommend to use getApplicationContext() Such as: example to obtain VPOperateManager object：VPOperateManager.getMangerInstance(getApplicationContext())；

-    remarks 2：
+    Remarks 2：
-    such as call scan device:VPOperateManager.getMangerInstance().startScanDevice()；
+    Such as call scan device:VPOperateManager.getMangerInstance().startScanDevice()；
-    above uniformly abbreviated as:startScanDevice();
+    Above uniformly abbreviated as:startScanDevice();

-    remarks 3:
+    Remarks 3:
-    after connected successfully
+    After connected successfully
-    the first interation is code validation：confirmDevicePwd()
+    The first interation is code validation：confirmDevicePwd()
-    the second interation is personal information synchronization：syncPersonInfo()
+    The second interation is personal information synchronization：syncPersonInfo()

 ### 4. Bluetooth Data Interaction Instrctions